SeattleTestbed/docs/EducationalAssignments/LeftPadPartTwo.md

  * Note that you should not assume that any files exist in your directory.
 You should create any files (e.g., testfile.txt) yourself in your test program.

+ * It's important to note that if a test has a flaw in any part of it, the entire test will be considered invalid.
+So, it's advisable to break your tests into different files.

 ## How to run your tests on many reference monitors
 ----